Eight-Mansions/rmj/release/RMJ README.txt

 - This game *only* supports autosaving!
 As long as you have a memory card in, the game will save at key locations.
 Dying will take you back to the last auto save.
+- There are a handful of pathogens in this game, both viruses and bacteria, that cause different symptoms.
+Try and remember what symptoms go with which infection!
 - NO FEAR!

 ## Credits ##